camping-packing-list

 Accessories

 You should also bring a waterproof jacket, wool socks, sunglasses, and a swimsuit.
 The waterproof jacket is great for rainy days.
-If things do get cold at night, the wool socks will keep your toes warm.
+If things get cold at night, the wool socks keep your toes warm.

 Sunglasses and swimsuits will also be needed throughout your camping trip.